 "Travel is like love, mostly because it's a heightened state of awareness, in which we are mindful, receptive, undimmed by familiarity and ready to be transformed.
 That is why the best trips, like the best love affairs, never really end."
 Pico Iyer

 I like to do a ton of traveling.
-I guess I am a gypsy at heart.
-My mum used to call me a gypsy all the time, especially because of my constantly messy hair, and my tomboyish tendency to wear crazy looking leggings and sneakers everywhere. ( Well kill me, but I feel so dope wearing comfy! )
+I am a gypsy at heart.
+My mum used to call me a gypsy all the time, especially because of my constantly messy hair, and my tomboyish tendency to wear crazy looking leggings and sneakers everywhere.
+(I'd rather receive a book than comments on my comfy fashion decisions mum, thanks).

 Living abroad and traveling is definitely my thing, my meditation, my inspiration.
 When I'm traveling I love myself more, and the part of me which is usually lost in thoughts and emotions is quiet.
 Or happy.
 And in these glorious, rare moments of bliss I feel so much love and gratitude.